Did you know that there are close to 12,000+ fintech startups around the world and increasing as we speak?

-From our expertise and experience, we have analysed and curated some fintech trends for the year the year 2021.
+From our expertise and experience, we have analyzed and curated some fintech trends for the year 2021.
 Let’s find out what they are.

 In rural and urban areas where financial challenges are real, fintech is anticipated to enter and make a difference.
 This is bound to happen as according to a report from the World Bank, close to 1.7 billion people still don’t have access to or are not part of a substantial financial system.

 With fintech’s capabilities being just right, we could expect fintech services trends like this to expand to these market segments as well.

 Sounds like complex jargon, right?
 But trust us, RPA has already happened at significant levels across fintech domains and you and I have already established contact with artificially intelligent systems capable of taking autonomous decisions.
 In the coming months and years, further automation is forecasted in the fintech industry to optimize efficiency and curb the introduction of errors in datasets and processes.

 Manpower will be utilized for higher purposes and some of the most redundant processes like customer onboarding, security checks, reporting, compliances and more will be taken care of by the machines.
 Also, background verification for repayment and loans will be made more airtight with the implementation of RPA as predictive analytics can predict in detail the likeliness of an individual or a company to repay loans.